Overview

 FAQ

-What is inference-time scaling, and how does it differ from training-time compute?Inference-time scaling means spending more compute while the model is generating text to improve answer quality, without changing the model’s weights.
-Examples include asking the model to “think” longer (more tokens), sampling multiple answers, and refining answers.
-Training-time compute, by contrast, improves the model through more or better training.
-In practice, strong systems use both: heavy training and increased inference-time compute.
+What is inference-time scaling, and how does it differ from training-time scaling?Inference-time scaling (also called test-time compute scaling) improves answer quality by spending more computation while the model is generating a response, without changing its weights.
+Examples include prompting the model to “think” longer, sampling multiple answers, and voting among them.
+Training-time scaling, in contrast, expends more compute during training to improve the model’s parameters.
+In practice, strong systems combine both: heavy training-time compute and targeted inference-time compute.

-What is top-p (nucleus) sampling, and how is it different from top-k?Top-p keeps the smallest set of tokens whose cumulative probability mass is ≤ p, zeros out the rest, renormalizes, and samples.
-It adapts the candidate set size to the distribution.
+What is top-p (nucleus) sampling, and how is it different from top-k?Top-p keeps the smallest set of highest-probability tokens whose cumulative probability mass reaches a threshold p (for example, 0.8 or 0.9), renormalizes them, and samples from that subset.
+This filters out low-confidence tokens that can derail coherence.
 Top-k instead keeps a fixed number k of the most likely tokens.
-Both control diversity; top-p is often preferred because it adapts to context.
+In short: - Top-p: variable subset size based on cumulative mass. - Top-k: fixed subset size by rank.
+Top-p has become popular because it adapts to the shape of the distribution.

 pro $24.99 per month